About me

 Community dynamics and stability

-During my PhD and postdoc life at UFZ and iDiv, my research has mainly focused on the importance of species interactions, especially predator-prey interactions, and how they are shaped by the nature of perturbations.
+During my PhD and postdoc life at UFZ and iDiv, my research has mainly focused on the importance of species interactions, especially predator-prey interactions, and how the nature of perturbations shapes them.

 Eco-evolutionary dynamics and trait evolution